 13. Use a compelling cover photo

 The first thing browsers will see is this image and people judge books by their covers.
 It should be the brightest most attractive part of your ad.
-Our is the of the desk that overlooks the window, which is filled with a beautiful tree.
+Ours is of the desk that overlooks the window, which is filled with a beautiful tree.

 14. Include ALL amenities